 In the event that an appeal results in an increase in a candidate’s grade, the candidate should contact TEG in order to arrange for a refund of this fee.

-To download an Appeal application form, click here.
+To download the Appeal application form, click here.

 To make a payment for an Appeal, click here.